SimVascular/simvascular.github.io-archive/source/documentation/python_interface/modules/_error_handling.md

 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #0000e6; border-left: 6px solid #0000e6">
 The try/except block is used to recover from errors and continue program execution.
 This is useful for a long-runninng program processing lots of data sets; if the programs fails for one data set then it can still continue processing others.
-For some applications it might be accceptable to not handle exceptions and just let the program terminate.
+For some applications it might be acceptable to not handle exceptions and just let the program terminate.
 </div>